Did you know that you can now access psychology services when and where it suits you?

 What if telehealth isn’t for me?

 That’s ok!
-Our team are qualified in triaging (recommending clinicians based on presenting issues).
+Our team are qualified in triaging (recommending clinicians based on presenting issues and experience).
 If there is anything that flags that may not be suitable for telehealth, we will let you know.
 If you attend you session or sessions and feel that telehealth isn’t working for you, please let us know.
 We will chat with you about whether the problem is that telehealth is not suitable, or whether you are just not fitting with your clinician (finding a clinician is like finding a good pair of shoes – not everyone is the right fit!).
 We can then work with you to ensure your mental health journey is moving in the best direction possible.